Raigyo/unity-3d-archviz/Readme.md

 - Many lightmaps / baked (= prerendered) lights are used in the differents rooms including spot lights and point lights.
 - There are reflexion probes in each rooms.

-On each camera (on camera per mode), there is post processing: the one provided by Unity and [MadGoat SSAA & Resolution Scale - MadGoat Studio](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/madgoat-ssaa-resolution-scale-86368))
+On each camera (one camera is used by mode), there is post processing: the one provided by Unity as package and [MadGoat SSAA & Resolution Scale from MadGoat Studio](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/madgoat-ssaa-resolution-scale-86368))

 ![04-building4.png](images/04-building4.png)